melezhik/Tomtit/README.md

 # Environments

-* Tomtit environments are configuration files, written on Perl6 and technically speaking are plain Perl6 Hashes
+* Tomtit environments are configuration files, written on Raku and technically speaking are plain Raku Hashes

 * Environment configuration files should be placed at `.tom/conf` directory: